 The "live" environment where stable software or services operate.
 For Evernote specifically, services are developed and tested using our Sandbox environment and, once deemed stable enough for public or widespread use, subsequently deployed to Production.

 The amount of data an Evernote account is permitted to upload per month.
-Free accounts may upload 60mb of data per month while Premium accounts are allowed 1gb of uploaded data per month.
-This quota is reset each month on the date the user's account was created (or upgraded, for Premium accounts).
-Premium users also have the option to purchase individual upload allowance increases.
+This quota is reset each month on the date the user's account was created (or upgraded).

-This error code indicates that user has reached their monthly bandwidth allotment according to their account type (Free or Premium) and is unable to add more data to their account before their monthly quota is reset or they choose to purchase a one-time upload allowance increase (available to Premium users only).
+This error code indicates that user has reached their monthly bandwidth allotment according to their account type (Basic, Plus or Premium).

 Notes created using applications other than Evernote proper have the option to mark such notes as read-only in other applications.
 These notes often contain specific formatting information or metadata included by the application that created the note (and which could degrade user experience if modified outside said application).
 Two examples of this behavior are Evernote Food and Evernote Hello; notes created by these applications are read-only in all other Evernote client applications.